Green Loan for Solar Panels

 If you are considering getting a battery for your solar panels, we recommend talking to a solar installer to get their advice.
 They can help you assess your needs and determine if a battery is the right option for you.

-Now you have the low down on solar PV panels, and if you’re considering investing in them, please contact us about our great value Credit Union Green Loan!
-We also do other great-value loans and mortgages.
+Now you have the low down on solar PV panels, and if you’re considering investing in them, please contact us about our great value Solar Panel Financing Loan!
+Our Green Loan can also be availed of when looking to buy an electric or hybrid vehicle and we also do other great-value loans and mortgages.
 Click here to find out more about our range of loans.

 The information provided used an analysis of a 2022 solar PV installation.
 Anyone considering installing solar panels should do their own research, as all homes are different, and energy usage patterns and energy costs can vary greatly.
 While every care has been made in the production of this blog post, Croí Laighean Credit Union, or any of its staff, cannot be held responsible for any omissions, or errors.